 Our double uprating factor for COICOP class i, UiD can be written as:

 These uprating factors are then applied to the household level estimates of expenditure for each of the 87 class-level categories.
-For 2017, the LCF data is copied and the different uprating factors are applied to give a set of household expenditure that can be used for the January 2017 weights and a separate set of expenditure that can be used for February to December 2017.
+For 2017, and for the following years, the LCF data is copied and the different uprating factors are applied to give a set of household expenditure that can be used for the January 2017 weights and a separate set of expenditure that can be used for February to December 2017.